An introduction from our Chairman

 - any significant concerns of the external auditor about the conduct, results or overall outcome of the annual audit of the Group

-- any matters that may significantly affect the independence of the external auditor
+- any matters that may affect the independence of the external auditor

 In addition, the Committee has oversight of the external audit process and reviews its effectiveness and approves any non-audit services provided.

-The Audit Committee met twice in FY2019.
-The attendance rate at these meetings was 86%.
+The Audit Committee met twice in FY2020.
+The attendance rate at these meetings was 83%.

-Our policy applies to the Chairman, Executive Directors and our Senior Management team.
+Our remuneration policy applies to the Chairman, Executive Directors and our Senior Management team.

 We aim to offer competitive remuneration packages which are designed with a significant weighting towards performance-based components.
 Our policy is to provide a structure which attracts and, as importantly, retains key talent in a highly competitive international marketplace.